ShyLionTjmn/oui2redis/README.md

 lookup "oui" hash with first 6 half-octets (3 octets)

-If you find "IEEE Registration Authority", then lookup "oui" with first 7 half-octets or lookup "oui" with first 9 half-octets until you find answer (if it is there).
+If you find "IEEE Registration Authority", then lookup "oui" with first 7 or 9 half-octets.